Act Now to Stop People with Disabilities From Being Forced to Choose Between Hunger and COVID-19!

 The lives of millions of people with disabilities are at stake!

 In 2019, the USDA launched a trial effort with six states to allow Supplemental Nutrition Assistance Program (SNAP) beneficiaries to use their benefits to pay for online grocery deliveries.
 At the beginning of the pandemic, an additional 13 states joined in the pilot.
-In the past several weeks, 22 other states have applied.
-As of May 22, 4 states are waiting on USDA approval and 9 states have yet to act.
+As of August 25, 4 states have yet to act.